PrinceCuet77/Hyperledger-Fabric/docs/source/orderer/ordering_service.md

 In Hyperledger Fabric, the blocks generated by the ordering service are **final**.
 Once a transaction has been written to a block, its position in the ledger is immutably assured.
-As we said earlier, Hyperledger Fabric's finality means that there are no **ledger forks** --- validated transactions will never be reverted or dropped.
+As we said earlier, Hyperledger Fabric's finality means that there are no **ledger forks** --- validated and committed transactions will never be reverted or dropped.

-We can also see that, whereas peers execute smart contracts and process transactions, orderers most definitely do not.
-Every authorized transaction that arrives at an orderer is mechanically packaged in a block --- the orderer makes no judgement as to the content of a transaction (except for channel configuration transactions, as mentioned earlier).
+We can also see that, whereas peers execute smart contracts (chaincode) and process transactions, orderers most definitely do not.
+Every authorized transaction that arrives at an orderer is then mechanically packaged into a block --- the orderer makes no judgement as to the content of a transaction (except for channel configuration transactions, as mentioned earlier).

-At the end of phase two, we see that orderers have been responsible for the simple but vital processes of collecting proposed transaction updates, ordering them, and packaging them into blocks, ready for distribution.
+At the end of phase two, we see that orderers have been responsible for the simple but vital processes of collecting proposed transaction updates, ordering them, and packaging them into blocks, ready for distribution to the channel peers.

-### Phase three: Validation and commit
+### Phase three: Transaction Validation and Commitment

-The third phase of the transaction workflow involves the distribution and subsequent validation of blocks from the orderer to the peers, where they can be committed to the ledger.
+The third phase of the transaction workflow involves the distribution of ordered and packaged blocks from the ordering service to the channel peers for validation and commitment to the ledger.

-Phase 3 begins with the orderer distributing blocks to all peers connected to it.
-It's also worth noting that not every peer needs to be connected to an orderer --- peers can cascade blocks to other peers using the [**gossip**](../gossip.html) protocol.
+Phase three begins with the ordering service distributing blocks to all channel peers.
+It's worth noting that not every peer needs to be connected to an orderer --- peers can cascade blocks to other peers using the [**gossip**](../gossip.html) protocol --- although receiving blocks directly from the ordering service is recommended.

-Each peer will validate distributed blocks independently, but in a deterministic fashion, ensuring that ledgers remain consistent.
-Specifically, each peer in the channel will validate each transaction in the block to ensure it has been endorsed by the required organization's peers, that its endorsements match, and that it hasn't become invalidated by other recently committed transactions which may have been in-flight when the transaction was originally endorsed.
+Each peer will validate distributed blocks independently, ensuring that ledgers remain consistent.
+Specifically, each peer in the channel will validate each transaction in the block to ensure it has been endorsed by the required organizations, that its endorsements match, and that it hasn't become invalidated by other recently committed transactions.
 Invalidated transactions are still retained in the immutable block created by the orderer, but they are marked as invalid by the peer and do not update the ledger's state.